85 As A Fraction

 While 85/1 is the most straightforward representation, we can also express 85 as an improper fraction with a denominator greater than 1.
 This is achieved by choosing a denominator and calculating the corresponding numerator.
 For instance:

 The choice of denominator can influence the practical application of the fraction.
-For instance, using a denominator of 10 or 100 simplifies calculations involving percentages or decimal conversions.
+To give you an idea, using a denominator of 10 or 100 simplifies calculations involving percentages or decimal conversions.

 Practical Applications and Real-World Examples